 The second weir near Sides Lane, will normally shoot river right, but look for tree hazards which are numerous along and below the weir.

-Norbury weir has a fish pass now with a bend in it, with an inspection to checks it is clear and some skill it is possible to shoot this in the kayak.
+Norbury weir has a fish pass now with a bend in it, with an inspection to checks it is clear and some skill it is possible to shoot this in the kayak or open canoe.
 There is a fish friendly hydro river right at Norbury weir also.
-Be aware of getting drawn against the intake screen when running.
+Be aware of getting drawn against the intake screen when approaching river right.
 If in doubt it is possible to egress onto the island between weir fish pass and hydro and portage straight down this island.

 Some nice easy rapids below Norbury weir with the National Trust House Norbury Hall river left.

 Egress possible at Norbury Bridge or continue downstream.
 Beautiful touring until JCB Academy weir, marked by an old steel bridge, that could be a former railway bridge.
 Shortly after this is a shallow angled weir and river right a hydro intake channel with a large sluice and a fish pass channel to bypass the weir.

 Minor riffles just below the weir, then you pass under Norbury road Bridge, egress here is possible.